Zheludev/VNom/README.md

 VNom puposefully takes a vague approach to nominating viroid-like contigs, which means its outputs are not guaranteed to be viroids.
 Strictly, VNom gives a set of clusters whose molecular characteristics are not inconsistent with being viroids.
 I've found that this is a reasonably stringent set of requirements but repetitive sequences (say, centromeric sequences) do pop up.

 Because of how VNom works, the input contigs need to be derived from stranded RNA-seq.
+I recommend using [rnaSPAdes](https://cab.spbu.ru/software/rnaspades/) for assembly.

 =================================================